Home > All Recipes > Bread > Gluten Free Cinnamon Mini Pumpkin Bread

 • Sprinkle the dry ingredients over the wet ingredients and whisk until no dry streaks remain.
 Let the loaf rest for 5 minutes before baking.
 This allows the gluten free flours time to hydrate so the bread bakes tender and moist.

-2 to 3 teaspoons Cinnamon Sugar
+2 to 3 teaspoons cinnamon sugar

 • Pour the batter into the prepared pan.
 Sprinkle the cinnamon sugar over the top of the batter and swirl around – just on top of the batter, not into the batter – with a knife, offset spatula, or toothpick.